How to Incorporate in Alabama

 What if I don’t live in Alabama?
 Can I still incorporate there?

 Yes–anyone can incorporate a business in Alabama.
-The only requirement is that you list a registered agent with a physical, Alabama street address on the Articles of Incorporation.
+The only requirement is that you list a registered agent with a physical, Alabama street address on the Certificate of Formation.

 Why should I choose Alabama Registered Agent LLC to incorporate my company?

-Forming an LLC in Alabama can be tricky if you take it on yourself.
-Here at Alabama Registered Agent LLC, we have the know-how and experience to get your LLC formed quickly, efficiently, and for less money than our competitors.
+Forming a corporation in Alabama can be tricky if you take it on yourself.
+Here at Alabama Registered Agent LLC, we have the know-how and experience to get your business formed quickly, efficiently, and for less money than our competitors.
 Doing it yourself might be hard, but choosing Alabama Registered Agent LLC is a piece of cake.

 DO IT YOURSELF